0b10001/stealth/README.md

 ## API Integrations

 ### OpenWeatherMap API
-The application includes weather information using the OpenWeatherMap API.
-To use this feature:

 1. Sign up for a free API key at [OpenWeatherMap](https://openweathermap.org/api)
 2. Create a `.env` file in the `frontend` directory with the following content: